Full Bleed Design: How to Properly Design for Bleeds Full Bleed Printing

 Design for full bleed – Two important rules

-- Add bleeds – extend the design dimensions 1/8″ on all sides.
+- Add bleeds – extend the design dimension size 1/8″ on all sides.

-- Account for safety margins — no critical text or images within the safety margins
+- Account for bleed line safety margins — no critical text or images within the safety margins

 Common mistakes when designing for full bleed